 Martin Luther King, Jr. Day of Service - MLK Day

-January 19, 2015 will mark the Rev. Dr. Martin Luther King, Jr. federal holiday.
+January 18, 2016 will mark the Rev. Dr. Martin Luther King, Jr. federal holiday.
 This milestone is a perfect opportunity for Americans to honor Dr. King’s legacy through service.
 The MLK Day of Service empowers individuals, strengthens communities, bridges barriers, creates solutions to social problems, and moves us closer to Dr. King’s vision of a beloved community.
-Explore this site to learn more about MLK Day and how you can participate.
-Below are a few links to get you started.

 What is the Martin Luther King, Jr. Day of Service?